m-guggenmos/decog/README.md

 # decereb
-High-level interface for sklearn, targeted at neuroimaging data analysis.
+High-level interface for sklearn / nilearn, targeted at neuroimaging data analysis.
 Not even alpha at the moment -- the API is expected to change on a daily basis.

 Example: